conorriches/website/content/blog/access-control.md

 excerpt: "Make a versatile entry system that can operate with hundreds of users using professional Wiegand devices."
 featuredImage: ../images/access-control/connections.jpg
 ---
-This is a fun project which shows how easy it is to make an entry system with industrial components and a Raspberry Pi.
+This is a fun project which shows how easy it is to make an entry system with standardised industrial components and a Raspberry Pi.

 The hackerspace has an entry system which has started to show its age - it requires a Pi 1 and occasionally breaks in new and exciting ways.
 It was therefore time for a new setup, one which was open for people to see how it works, and fix as things inevitably break.